Xoaib007/MySQL-Notes/README.md

     What is MySQL ?
 </h1>

 MySQL is an open source SQL relational database management system that’s developed and supported by Oracle.
 Usually MySQL uses tables to store datas connects it with “keys”.
+<br/> <br/>
+Now the question is what is sql database.
+Basically a SQL database is the collectionb of tables of datas.
+SQL means Structured Query Language.
+This query language is used to create relation between all the tables.
+<br/><br/>
+SQL is used when theres a huge amount of tables and data.
+SQL make it easy to structured these data as the user wants, fromn on table to another.
+One single statement can give you access to one or more table related to a specific data.

 ```sql
 SELECT *